musselwhizzle/Focus-Points/README.md

 Known Issues
 --------
 1. Not currently working on Windows.
-Should be fixed soon.
 2. Lightroom has a bug where lrPhoto:getDevelopSettings()["Orientation"] always returns nil.
 Lightroom does not track if you have rotated the photo in development.
 As such, if the photo was rotated, the focus point could be wrong.
 The code attempts to resolve this, but it's only an attempt.